Kernix13/online-communication/CHAT.md

 ### Miscellaneous

+Other things to consider:

-Best Slack Apps and Integrations: Markup Hero, Trello, HubSpot, Mailchimp
+- **Best Slack Apps and Integrations**: Markup Hero, Trello, HubSpot, Mailchimp
+- Privacy Settings...
+- Prevent Outside Sites From Seeing Your Traffic
+- Slack Notifications, Themes, and Other Preferences, Messages & Media
+- Sidebar: access your conversations – highlighted if you are mentioned

 Resource links:

 - **EXCELLENT**: [What Is the Slack App](https://www.simplilearn.com/tutorials/slack-tutorial/what-is-slack-app-uses-to-improve-productivity)
 - [How to Use Slack for Work](https://www.lifewire.com/how-to-use-slack-for-work-4800366)
 - [How to set up a Slack account](https://www.theverge.com/22905189/slack-account-set-up-messages-channels-work-remote-office)

-Clean this section up later:

-> STOPPED EDITS HERE

-- Privacy Settings
-- Prevent Outside Sites From Seeing Your Traffic
-- Slack Integrations
-- Slack Notifications, Themes, and Other Preferences, Messages & Media
-- What is Slack: way to communicate with your team - It's meant for teams and workplaces can be used across multiple devices and platforms, and is equipped with robust features that allow you to not only chat one-on-one with associates but also in groups – it’s a channel based msg platform – communications are sorted by channel, conversation or topic -
-- You create a workspace then invite people to it – channels is where all the communication occurs
-- Sidebar: access your conversations – highlighted if you are mentioned
-- Channels: you can browse and join public channels in their workspace.
-For a private channel, you must be added to it by a member of that channel – can include clients or vendors or external partners with shared channels – channels help organize conversations and topics
-- channels with a # before the name means it is a public channel – lock icon means it’s private
-- right-click a channel to star it which moves it to the top – notification options also – mute ot leave a channel
-- Click Channel browser at the top of your left sidebar of the 3 vert dots to access it – other options there are: All unreads, All Dms, Saved Items, File Browser, People & User Groups, Apps
-- Select a channel from the list – Click Join Channel |
-- To leave a Channel: more button > Leave [channel name] | Channel header: quick view |
-- Channels provide a dedicated space to write messages and add files.
-With everything related to a particular topic, project, or team in dedicated channels, you can scroll up to see the conversation

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>